qsld-org/qsld/README.md

 </div>

+> [!WARNING]
+> The development of this project has moved to [Gitlab](https://gitlab.com/qsld-org/qsld) due to the incompetence of Github.

 ### Introduction

 QSLD is a quantum simulation library, mainly for my own benefit in learning more about quantum computing and the technical details behind what is happening at a mathematical level and also to learn the D programming language.
 The library should be used at your own risk knowing that it is not optimized to the maximum extent nor is it intended to be super production ready.
 If you would like to use a quantum simulation library which is production ready and optimized please use Qiskit instead of QSLD.
 I will provide ample documentation for anyone who would like to use this library for recreational purposes.
 To access it, refer to the wiki (not available yet).
 This library embraces the idea of simplicity and therefore you will have to build the entire library from scratch into a dynamically linked library file to then link with your main D program.
 Instructions for doing all of this are below.